The following resources will help you prepare for the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 For more information on clinical stations, please visit the following page: mcc.ca/examinations/mccqe-part-ii/clinical-stations

-The Medical Council of Canada (MCC) has prepared an orientation presentation with instructions and details of the exam logistics.
-Please review this presentation before exam day:
+The Medical Council of Canada (MCC) has prepared an orientation presentation for the spring 2017 MCCQE Part II with instructions and details of the exam logistics.
+Please review this presentation before the day of the examination:

 Objectives for the Qualifying Examination